wacncontent/CustomizeTool/removeCommentOutput2/articles/storsimple/storsimple-deployment-walkthrough-gov.md

 ## Step 2: Get the service registration key

 After the StorSimple Manager service is up and running, you will need to get the service registration key.
-This key is used to register and connect your StorSimple device with the service.
+This key is used to register and connect your StorSimple device to the service.

 Perform the following steps in the Government Portal.